SamuelSwartzberg/flashcardifying_text_temp/inf.md

 MBR  Master boot record
 The boot sector is typically one sector large
 If boot sectors are still used, what sits in them is the first-stage boot loader.
-The MBR is 512 byte large, which used to be the size of the boot sector into which the MBR needed to fit.
+Boot sectors were/are usually in the beginning of the drive The MBR is 512 byte large, which used to be the size of the boot sector into which the MBR needed to fit.
 The main purpose of the first-stage boot loader is to load the second-stage bootloader.
 MBR consists both of a first-stage bootloader and a partitioning table.